1614 NORTH US 1

-Taking up over 5,600 acres, the Bulow Creek State Park is home to thousands of oak trees, the ruins of a 19th century plantation, and Bulow's Trail, a popular seven mile hiking trail.
+Taking up over 5,600 acres, Bulow Creek State Park is home to thousands of oak trees, the ruins of a 19th century plantation, and Bulow's Trail, a popular seven mile hiking trail.
 Hikers can look out for white-tailed deer, barred owls and raccoons.
 Other activities enjoyed by visitors include fishing, canoeing and kayaking.
-Or come and picnic in a pavilion or one of the many picnic tables.
+If you plan ahead, bring your own lunch and have a picnic in the pavilion or one of the many picnic tables.

-Tomoka State Park is a great place to be with family and friends for a memorable outing.
-Nestled near the Tomoka Rover, this picturesque parkland has a playground, picnic pavilion, nature trail, boat ramp, restrooms, campsites and informative exhibits about the Timucuan Indians who lived year a thousand year ago.
-The park also offers various activities such as kayaking, canoeing, fishing, hiking and wildlife viewing, giving you many photographic mementos with your loved ones.
+Tomoka State Park is a great place to be with family and friends on a memorable outing.
+Nestled near the Tomoka River, this picturesque parkland has a playground, picnic pavilion, nature trail, boat ramp, restrooms, campsites and informative exhibits about the Timucuan Indians who once lived here.
+The park also offers various activities such as kayaking, canoeing, fishing, hiking and wildlife viewing, giving you an opportunity for many photographic mementos with your loved ones.

 Situated on 5,000 acres of beautiful woodlands filled with native wildlife, this farm offers trail rides and hay rides by appointment only, as well as summer camps and English and Western riding lessons.

 In fabulous condition, River Bend Golf Club opens with a very good, short par-4 and closes with one of over 400 yards.
 This 1990 Lloyd Clifton creation is by the Tomoka River and has a remarkable variety of trees surrounding its holes.
 From the Gold tees, the par-3s register at 160 to 199 yards.
 There is one par-5 of 616 yards, but the others are mercifully short.
 This is a semi-private golf course.
 Metal spikes are tolerated but not encouraged.
 Check the website for tee times and other details.